-NHHMOAs will be required to, on a snapshot day, examine the total portfolio of unique appointments that have been held in the previous 14 months and establish those for which MTDs have not been sent.
+NHH SVA MOAs will be required to, on a snapshot day, examine the total portfolio of unique appointments that have been held in the previous 14 months and establish those for which MTDs have not been sent.
 This will be based on D0155s received.